EndeavourOS-Community-Editions/sway/README.md

 # Sway-WM Setup and Theme for EndeavourOS
-Community Edition (Unoffical - For Now Wink)
+Community Edition (Unoffical - For Now Wink Wink)
 ***

 ## To Install